jakeru/py_linenoise/README.md

 ### example2.py

-Implement a heirarchical command line interface using the linenoise library.
+Implements a heirarchical command line interface using cli.py and the linenoise library.

 ## Motiviation